rambah/SudokuSolver-Karder/README.md

 # SudokuSolver
-A simple Sudoku solver used for teaching.
+A simple Sudoku solver used for teaching Git(hub).